-How to Make a Freeform Twig Trellis – by Sandy Lotto
+How to Make a Freeform Twig Trellis – Demonstration by Sandy Lotto

 Here’s a fun and unique opportunity to learn how to make a one-of-a-kind, freeform twig trellis using maple saplings, nails and a little imagination.
 These beautiful and simple trellises are a great beginner project that allow for a lot of individual creativity.
 And the best part is, there are no rules!
 This demonstration, including handouts with written instructions, will give you plenty of information and inspiration to make your own trellis at home.
 Your climbing plants will love it, and when your friends ask where you got such an awesome trellis, you’ll be able to say, “I made it!”
 This program is geared towards people with little or no previous woodworking experience.
 All are welcome!

-The Art of Pruning – by David G. Stevens
+The Art of Growing Food – by Ellen Ecker Ogden

 |North Central Wisconsin Master Gardeners is now on Facebook!|